 However, all payments must be for bona fide debts.
 If you can prove your father lent you $100,000 over the last few years, go ahead and pay him off.
 Don’t invent bogus debts that can’t be proven with deposits and cancelled checks… that’s asking for a world of trouble.

 Another way to make your cash disappear is to buy a car.
 If you have an old beater that is expensive to maintain, and you can get a new(er) car with $5,000 or $10,000 down, go ahead and do to.
 Though, you need to consult the IRS website for the national and local allowed standards.
 You should only buy a car with a monthly payment amount up to the allowed amount.
-See Collection Financial Standards on the IRS website for additional information and for information specific to your county.

 Still have cash left?
 You might be able to keep cash away from the IRS by making a gift to a child or close family member.
 The gift should be for a specific purpose and done before the IRS collection agent contacts you.
 Before making a gift to a dependant, you should contact a tax attorney to ensure the transfer will not be considered a fraudulent conveyance or otherwise cause you trouble.
 While there are many ways to make your cash disappear, timing and your particular situation may limit your choices here.